Data Visualization

 1574 rows × 3 columns

 Visualizing grouped data is as simple as grouping the data set with groupby() before run it into the plot_timeseries() function.
-Here are the key points:
+There are 2 methods:

 • Groups can be added using the pandas groupby().